Hospitals continue to have great success using direct mail.

 The direct mail piece included instructions on how to download the smartphone app iTriage, an acute care decision tool to guide consumers through symptoms to possible causes.
 It also incorporated GPS technology to help consumers locate emergency and urgent care services, as well as pharmacies and other medical services.

 The mailer also included a window sticker that lets first responders know the consumer’s choice of St. David’s Round Rock Medical Center as their preferred emergency room.

 It also had a wallet-size ID card for consumer-completed medical history information that proclaims to police and medics, “St. David’s Round Rock Medical Center is my ER.”

-Results: Lesmeister says the campaign was so successful that the St. David’s system is considering launching it at all the organization’s facilities throughout central Texas.
+Lesmeister says the campaign was so successful that the St. David’s system is considering launching it at all the organization’s facilities throughout central Texas.

 Many Hospitals mail to New Movers in their communities on an on-going basis.
 Other Hospitals select prospect households for their ERs and community programs by demographics.
-Hospitals who are marketing Orthopedic & Joint Replacement Services are selecting arthritis sufferers and active sports participants.
-Hospitals who are marketing Baby Fairs select mailing lists of Pre-Natal households.
+Hospitals who are marketing Orthopedic & Joint Replacement services are selecting arthritis sufferers and active sports participants.
+Hospitals who are marketing Baby Fairs select mailing lists of millennial households.
 The key to success is the complete package, which matches the creative to the mailing list to the offer.